Galactic Geology: Probing Time-Varying Dark Matter Signals with Paleo-Detectors: Conclusion

 \section{Conclusion}

 In this paper, we have shown that paleo-detectors have a unique ability to measure the temporal dependence of signals over Myr to Gyr timescales.
 We have chosen two representative examples to showcase this ability: first, the signal induced by periodic transits through a dark disk, and second, the signal from a single passage through a dark matter (DM) subhalo.
 In both cases, we have shown that paleo-detectors could discriminate such time-varying signals from the uniform Milky Way (MW) halo signal for a wide variety of experimental realizations (e.g. number of samples, sample ages, radiopurity of the samples).
 More specifically, in the case of a dark disk, we have shown that reading out the tracks in as few as two samples could allow one to probe surface densities well below those probed by astrometric measurements of stars, $\Sigma\disk < \mathcal{O}(5)\,M_\odot/{\rm pc}^2$~\cite{Kramer:2016dqu,Schutz:2017tfp,Widmark:2018ylf,Buch:2018qdr,Widmark:2021gqx}, if the DM-proton cross section of the DM making up the dark disk is $\SIDDdisk \gtrsim 10^{-43}\,{\rm cm}^2$.
-For a subhalo transit, we showed that for subhalo encounters with relative speeds $v\SH_{\odot} \gtrsim \mathcal{O}(200)\,\mathrm{km/s}$ with respect to the Solar System and impact parameters $b\SH/r\SH \lesssim 10^{-2}$, a series of paleo-detectors could probe subhalo masses in a currently unconstrained part of the (sub)halo mass function.
+For a subhalo transit, we showed that for subhalo encounters with relative speeds $v\SH_{\odot} \gtrsim \mathcal{O}(200)\,\mathrm{km/s}$ with respect to the Solar System and impact parameters $b\SH/r_s\SH \lesssim \mathcal{O}(1)$, a series of paleo-detectors could probe subhalo masses in a currently unconstrained part of the (sub)halo mass function.
+In standard cosmology, such subhalo encounters are rare.
+Hence, observing a signal from a subhalo in paleo-detectors would provide evidence for an enhanced subhalo mass function as could e.g. arise from nonstandard cosmology.

 In many contexts, no independent measurement of the age of the samples is necessary to perform this discrimination --- the relative normalizations of the backgrounds in the different samples themselves can provide the requisite timing information.
 Together with the results of Sec.~\ref{sec:uncertainty}, where we demonstrated sensitivity even under large systematic modeling uncertainties in the backgrounds, this indicates that paleo-detectors are robust and flexible probes of time-varying signals which could provide invaluable information about the structure of our Galaxy.